vivaria/edisonrul.ing/docs/source/cards/n/noisy-gnat.md

 ### Card Rulings

-●Noisy Gnat's effect is an Ignition Effect.
+*   Noisy Gnat's effect is an Ignition Effect.
 Sending Noisy Gnat to the GY is a cost.
-●Noisy Gnat's effect targets 1 face-up monster.
+*   Noisy Gnat's effect targets 1 face-up monster.